griffithlab/rnabio.org/_posts/0004-02-01-Alignment_Free_Kallisto.md

 ***

-### IN PROGRESS - Perform DE analysis of Kallisto expression estimates using Sleuth
+### Perform DE analysis of Kallisto expression estimates using Sleuth
 We will now use Sleuth perform a differential expression analysis on the full chr22 data set produced above.
 Sleuth is a companion tool that starts with the output of Kallisto, performs DE analysis, and helps you visualize the results.
 It is analagous to Ballgown that we used to perform DE and visualization of the StringTie results in earlier steps.

 Regenerate the Kallisto results using the HDF5 format and 100 rounds of bootstrapping (both required for Sleuth to work).